dotansimha/graphql-code-generator/docs/plugins/typescript-react-apollo.md

   const { data, loading, error } = useTest(...);
 ```

+#### `hooksImportFrom` (default value: `react-apollo-hooks`)

+You can specify alternative module that is exports `useQuery` `useMutation` and `useSubscription`.
+This is useful for further abstraction of some common tasks (eg. error handling).
+Filepath relative to generated file can be also specified.

 #### `withSubscriptionHooks` (default value: `false`)

 This will cause the codegen to add React **Hooks** even for _Subscriptions_.
 Since they are not included in the `react-apollo-hooks` package, the option